The Hudson Valley saw an uptick in the positivity rate for COVID-19 testing, according to newly released data on Saturday, Oct. 31.

 Within the focus areas, 15,493 test results were reported Friday, Oct.
 30, yielding 467 positives.
 In the remainder of the state, not counting these focus areas, 121,469 test results were reported, yielding 1,582 positives.

 Here are positivity testing rates for the last three days in the Hudson Valley:

 - Wednesday, Oct.
 28: 1.9 percent

 - Friday, Oct.
 30: 2.2 percent

 Here's a rundown of new cases in each of the Hudson Valley's seven counties:

-There were 12 deaths due to COVID-19 in New York State on Sunday, with three in the Hudson Valley (two in Orange County and one in Westchester) -- bringing the total to 25,587 during the pandemic.
+There were eight deaths due to COVID-19 in New York State on Friday, with none in the Hudson Valley -- bringing the total to 25,807 during the pandemic.

 Click here to sign up for Daily Voice's free daily emails and news alerts.